On ADMM in Deep Learning: Convergence and Saturation-Avoidance: Toy Simulations

 \subsection{Approximation of product gate}

-In this subsection, we present the experimental results in approximating the product gate function, i.e., $f(u,v)=uv$ for $u,v \in [-1,1]$, which is also a very important function studied in approximation theory (see, \cite{Shaham-Cloninger-Coifman18,Chui-Lin-Zhou19}).
+In this subsection, we present experimental results in approximating the product gate function, i.e., $f(u,v)=uv$ for $u,v \in [-1,1]$.
 The specific experimental settings in approximating the product gate function can be found in Table \ref{Tab:exp-setting}.

 {\bf A. Approximation performance of ADMM}.
-The performance of ADMM and SGD methods in approximating the product gate function is presented in Table \ref{Tab:prodgate-result}, and their performance with respect to the depth of neural networks and scaling factor of MSRA initialization is presented in Figure \ref{Fig:prodgate-depth-msrainit}.
-From Table \ref{Tab:prodgate-result}, the product gate function can be also well approximated by the proposed ADMM method with a very high precision in the order of $10^{-9}$.
-By Figure \ref{Fig:prodgate-depth-msrainit}(a) and Table \ref{Tab:prodgate-result}, the optimal depth for ADMM in approximating the product gate function is $2$, which matches the theoretical depth for the approximation of product gate as shown in \cite[Proposition 3]{Chui-Lin-Zhou19}.
-Similar to the case of approximation of square function, the proposed ADMM can similarly admit a large range of scaling factor of MSRA initialization to yield a very high approximation precision.
+The performance of ADMM and competitors is presented in Table \ref{Tab:prodgate-result}, and their performance with respect to the depth is depicted in Figure \ref{Fig:prodgate-depth}.
+From Table \ref{Tab:prodgate-result}, the product gate function can be well approximated by the ADMM-sigmoid pair with precision in the order of $10^{-9}$, which is better than those of competitors including SGD (ReLU), SGDM (ReLU) and Adam (ReLU), even when more hidden layers are involved in the training.
+It follows from Figure \ref{Fig:prodgate-depth}(b) and Table \ref{Tab:prodgate-result} that the optimal depth for ADMM in approximating the product gate function is $2$, which matches the theoretical depth for the approximation of product gate as shown in \citep[Proposition 3]{Chui-Lin-Zhou19}.
+Similar to the case of approximating square function, the running time of the proposed ADMM-sigmoid pair is less than the SGD type competitors for deep ReLU nets with more hidden layers.

-{\bf B. Effect of parameters of ADMM.} Similar to Section \ref{sc:simul-sqfun} B, we also consider the effect of the parameters (i.e., $\lambda$ and $\beta$) for ADMM under the optimal neural networks and scaling factor of MSRA initialization, which is presented in Figure \ref{Fig:prodgate-para-admm}.
-From Figure \ref{Fig:prodgate-para-admm}, the effect of the concerned parameters on the performance of ADMM in approximating the product gate function is very similar to that in the approximation of univariate square function.
-It can be observed that the settings of parameters with $(\lambda = 10^{-6}, \beta=1)$ are empirically very good for ADMM in these two approximation tasks.
+{\bf B. Effect of parameters of ADMM.} Similar to Section \ref{sc:simul-sqfun} B, we also consider the effect of parameters $\lambda$ and $\beta$ for ADMM under the optimal network structures, which is presented in Figure \ref{Fig:prodgate-para-admm}(a).
+From Figure \ref{Fig:prodgate-para-admm}(a), the effect of the concerned parameters on the performance of ADMM in approximating the product gate function is very similar to that in the approximation of univariate square function.
+It can be observed that the settings of parameters with $(\lambda = 10^{-6}, \beta=1)$ are empirically good for ADMM in these two approximation tasks.